Jorimat/chromofinder/readme.md

 # Goal

-Detect objects, like chromosomes, in images.
+Detect small objects, like chromosomes, in images.

 # TO DO